centro/surface/README.md

 will find HTML examples of how to build the various components that Surface is responsible for styling.
-As new styles are authored or changed, these examples are automatically updated such that the Living Style Guide is (or should be, anyway) always up to date.
+As new styles are authored or changed, these examples are automatically updated such that the Living Style Guide is (or should be) always up to date.
 Information about the program used to generate the guide can be found here: [Kalei Style Guide](http://kaleistyleguide.com/).

 #### How to view the Living Style Guide

-Viewing the guide is actually quite simple.
-Navigate to the `styleguide`
+Navigate to the `styleguide` directory:
-directory:

     $ cd app/assets/styleguide